-In our study of applied linear algebra, we use permutations to construct the determinant function.
+In applied linear algebra, we use permutations to construct the determinant function.
 We also translate permutations into a special class of matrices, known as permutation matrices, which are a subset of the larger family of orthogonal matrices.
 We employ permutation matrices combined with matrix multiplication to swap rows or columns of a target matrix.
 In this context, permutations matrices are tools used to solve linear systems problems via computer algorithms.
-For a preview of coming attractions, search the phrase 'Gaussian Elimination with partial pivoting using permutation matrices.'
+For a preview of coming attractions, search the phrase 'Gaussian Elimination with partial pivoting using permutation matrices'.
 For now, let's jump into our play with permutations.

 We begin our exploration by developing our intuition.
 One way to think about a single permutation is as a distinct way to arrange a given set of n objects into an ordered sequence, where $n \in \mathbb{N}$ is a positive integer.
-Another way to say this is that a permutation is one possible answer to the following question: "how can we put a collection of n objects into a specific order?"
+Another way to say this is that a single permutation is one possible answer to the following question: "how can we put a collection of n objects into a specific order?"

 To make this general scenario more concrete, let's conduct a thought experiment.
 Imagine that a permutation π is a specific way of ordering a set of n balls into a set of n boxes.
-In this scenario, we label each of the n balls with a unique, positive whole number chosen from the set $[n] = \{1, 2, 3, ..., n\}$ so that each ball is labeled with a positive integer and no two balls are labeled using the same number.
+Before we place balls into boxes, we mark each of the n balls with a unique label chosen from the set $[n] = \{1, 2, 3, ..., n\}$ so that each ball can be named using a positive integer and no two balls are labeled using the same number.
 We also label each of the n boxes following the same pattern.
-Any permutation places the individual balls into the individual boxes so that each box contains a single ball.
-The diagram below illustrates our set up when n = 6.
+Mathematically, we say that a permutation is a function $\pi:[n] \to [n]$ that places the individual balls into the individual boxes so that each box contains a single ball.
+The diagram below illustrates our set up when n=6.